-Students are responsible for paying for their Department of Transportation (DOT) physical examination and drug test, which must be administered at a SAGE-approved site.
-The cost of the drug test is approximately \$85, and is paid to SAGE.
+Students are responsible for paying for their Department of Transportation (DOT) physical examination and drug test.
+The combined cost of these are generally anywhere from \$85.00 to \$150.00.
+Costs of the DOT Physical are paid directly to the administering physician.
+Cost of the DOT drug test are paid directly to Sage prior to the test.
 Drug tests are a split sample, if Bottle B is requested to be tested there is an additional charge of \$250 payable to Sage.
-Students may select their own physician to administer the physical examination or they may request that the School recommend a physician; fees are paid directly to the administering physician Students are also responsible for payment of their State Learner's Permit (approximately \$10.00), a state Motor Vehicle Report (\$15.00) and a \$200 CDL test/truck usage fee.
-Students may be required to purchase textbooks from the School for their program (approximately \$15.00).
+Students may select their own physician to administer the physical examination or they may request that the School recommend a physician.
+Students are also responsible for payment of their State Learner's Permit (approximately \$15.00), a state Motor Vehicle Report (\$15.00).
+Students are responsible for paying the CDL Test fee which is between \$300-\$400 per test.
+Students may be required to purchase textbooks from the School for their program

+(approximately \$20.00).
 In addition to the expenses listed, students are responsible for their own room & board (if living away from home) and their daily transportation to and from the School.
 All tuition charges are due on or before the first day of classes.
 Special arrangements may be made for those applicants who have difficulty meeting this schedule by submitting a request to the Director of the School.
-SAGE is committed to assisting students who can benefit from further education but do not have sufficient financial resources to meet all of the costs associated with going to School.
-Financial assistance and financing alternatives through third party lenders are available to qualified persons.
+SAGE Truck Driving Schools is committed to assisting students who can benefit from further education but do not have sufficient financial resources to meet all of the costs associated with going to School.
+Financial assistance and financing alternatives are available to qualified persons.
 Students requesting such assistance should contact the School for information.